 As explained above, I became a computer scientist (by accident) in order to understand why decoders for error correcting codes, as seen in practice, were so much more complex than the encoders that added redundancy to messages.

 What is your favorite thing about Brown?

 I very much like the atmosphere at Brown.
 Faculty, students and staff are generally happy being here.
 They are all nice, pleasant and intelligent people.
 It's fun to be around them.

 Any hobbies or passions?

 I enjoy exploring ideas.
 Cybersecurity is my current focus.
-I also read extensively in science and have many friends who are scientists with whom I exchange ideas.
+I also read extensively in science and foreign policy and have many friends who are scientists with whom I exchange ideas.
 At one time, I did the same with friends in economics.